da99/boxomojo/README.md

 Factor\_Script: Go forth or backward ;)
 --------------

-Factor\_Script is made as a problem-orientated language (aka POL, DSL) for adding functionality to a website I am working on.
+Factor\_Script is a problem-orientated language (aka POL, DSL) for adding functionality to a website I am working on.
 JavaScript has almost-non-existent sandboxing features and I am afraid to use [ADSafe](http://adsafe.org/), so I had to create my own alternative.
 Factor\_Script is not meant to be a way to generate JavaScript.
 It is meant to be a sandbox on top of JavaScript.
 Libraries will be used to create fully functioning web apps: database access,